DSCKenyattaUniversity/automatic_irrigation/README.md

 6. 3 LEDs
 7. 2 Push Button
 8. 3 less than 12k ohm resistors
+9. A bunch of jumper wires
-9. An a tiny little bit of programming knowledge haha
+10. An a tiny little bit of programming knowledge haha

 ## Reference resources